oVirt/ovirt-site/source/feature/container-support.html.md

 ### Contingency Plan

-We add a new feature, so there is no negative fallback and no contingency plan, oVirt will just keep working as usual.
+We add a new optional feature, so there is no negative fallback and no contingency plan, oVirt will just keep working as usual.

 ### Release Notes